Sinono3/Sinono3.github.io/content/blog/feature/index.md

 What do I mean by "how they *actually* work"?

 For decades, we have built different deep learning architectures such as multi-layer perceptrons; convolutional, residual and recurrent neural networks; LSTMs; transformers; and many more.
 During training, these machines encode patterns and algorithms inside their parameters (weights, biases, etc).
-We know how they do this, but not precisely what these patterns and algorithms are.
+We understand how the process works, but not the specific patterns and algorithms that emerge.

 Once trained, **models are black boxes**: while we provide inputs and get mostly correct outputs, we don't understand how the model did so at a neuron level.
 We know that neurons are connected, but *how* are they connected to achieve the goal?